Written by Randi Fine

 The caretaker assumes the role of rescuer throughout life and into adulthood.
 Friendships and partnerships become projects.
-Whatever the nature of the relationship, her job is to fix people; to save them from themselves.
+Whatever the nature of the relationship, his job is to fix people; to save them from themselves.
 These relationships are often one-sided, toxic and tend to become abusive.

 The Mascot/Clown Child

 The mascot/clown is usually but not always the youngest child in the family.
 This child takes responsibility for the emotional well-being of the family, but in a very different way than the caretaker does.
 The mascot assumes the job of social director, constantly kidding and clowning around to divert the family’s attention away from its prevailing pain and anger.
 She is the one the family counts on to lighten the mood and make them feel better.